bbauska/W3Cx-3of5/README.md

 <h4>Explanations:</h4>

--   *Line 11*: the call to setInterval will make the browser execute the processFrame function each 25ms.
+-   <i>Line 11</i>: the call to setInterval will make the browser execute the processFrame function each 25ms.

--   *Lines 15, 17 and 18*: in processFrame, drawImage(...) is called 3 times with the video element passed as first parameter.
+-   <i>Lines 15, 17 and 18</i>: in processFrame, drawImage(...) is called 3 times with the video element passed as first parameter.

--   *Line 43*: the video element declared at *line 43* has autoplay=true and loop=true, it starts playing the video as soon as possible and will loop it.
+-   <i>Line 43</i>: the video element declared at <i>line 43</i> has autoplay=true and loop=true, it starts playing the video as soon as possible and will loop it.

--   *Line 21*: We implemented a rotating video effect in the drawRotatingVideo.
+-   <i>Line 21</i>: We implemented a rotating video effect in the drawRotatingVideo.
 The use of context save/restore is primordial as this function changes the coordinate system at each call, translating and rotating it.
-Notice the extra translation at *line 31* that translates the coordinate system backwards with half of the size of the image that is drawn.
+Notice the extra translation at <i>line 31</i> that translates the coordinate system backwards with half of the size of the image that is drawn.
 We did this in order to make the image rotate around the center of the rectangle, instead of around the top left corner at (0, 0) by default.
 Try commenting out this line in the running example and you will see what we mean.

 <h3 id="ch3-4-1">3.4.1 Immediate Mode vs. Path Mode</h3>

 <h4>Immediate mode</h4>

-As a reminder: an immediate mode means "executing a call to a drawing method means *immediately* drawing in the canvas".
+As a reminder: an immediate mode means "executing a call to a drawing method means <i>immediately</i> drawing in the canvas".
 The drawing appears as soon as the design instruction is executed.

 -   In the previous examples, we saw how to draw rectangles using the fillRect(x, y, width, height) and strokeRect(x, y, width, height) methods of the context.